 Instructions

-- Depending on thickness of your pork chop, you may butterfly or cut in half lengthwise to start with.2 boneless pork chops
+- Trim any fatty pieces off your pork chops.
+Depending on thickness of your pork chop, you may butterfly or cut in half lengthwise to start with.
+Your final pieces of pork should be about ½ inch to ¼ inch thick (1 cm to ½ cm).2 boneless pork chops

 - Cover a large frying pan in a ½ inch layer of frying oil and butter (I use half and half) and heat to medium high heat.
-If using a thermometer, you want your temperature to reach 330℉ or 165℃).2 Tablespoons frying oil, 2 Tablespoon butter
+If using a thermometer, you want your temperature to reach 330℉ or 165℃).30 milliliters frying oil, 30 grams butter

 - Then cover in egg and let drip off any excess egg.2 eggs

-- Add meat to your frying pan and cook on both sides until golden crisp.
-The internal temperature should read at least 145℉ or 63℃).Dry off on paper towels and immediately serve garnished with fresh lemon slices and fresh parsley.
+- Add meat to your frying pan and cook on both sides until a deep golden color.Dry off on paper towels and immediately serve garnished with fresh lemon wedges and fresh parsley.
 You can also keep your Schnitzel warm in the oven at 150℉ (65℃) until ready to serve.1 lemon, 1 handful parsley

 Video